 Chloe Murphy joined DMVAE in the spring of 2016 as a Soprano.
 She graduated from the University of Northern Iowa with a degree in Choral/General Music Education in the spring of 2015.
 Currently, she is enjoying being the music teacher at Park Avenue Elementary in the Des Moines Public School District, and teaches vocal/guitar lessons on the side.
 In her spare time, she loves to play guitar, bike, and travel.

 Carol Palmer became a member of DMVAE in 2010.
 She is an audience favorite at many local theaters around town having appeared in numerous musicals since the early 80’s.
-Carol and her husband, Dan Chase (new member to DMVAE), are professional actors for Jest Murder Mysteries and perform in a five state area.
-She is a regular singer with the Howells Scholars at St. Paul’s and works at Principal Financial Group.
-Carol and Dan’s daughter, Madeline, is a vocal performance major and they enjoy watching and supporting her growth as a performer.
+Carol and her husband, Dan Chase, are professional actors for Jest Murder Mysteries and perform in a five state area.
+She is a regular singer with the Howells Scholars at St. Paul’s Episcopal Cathedral and works at Principal Financial Group.
+Carol and Dan’s daughter, Madeline, is a vocal performance graduate student at UNC and they enjoy watching and supporting her growth as a performer.

 Pat Palmer has been singing with DMVAE since 2004.
 Pat attended Luther College and sang in the Nordic choir.
 She completed her bachelor of music education at Drake and taught vocal music in the DMPS for 26 years.
 During that time she sang in the Plymouth Chancel choir for many years.
 She and her husband live in West Des Moines and have one daughter, Brooke.